 - 19. Verify alignment of fuel pump and tank orientation marks. - 20.
-Connect the fuel supply line to the pump (see "Fuel Lines - Quick Connect Fittings" for specific installation procedures).
+Connect the fuel supply line to the pump (see Chapter 2 Fuel Lines, page 2.13 for specific installation procedures).

 NOTE: Be sure to engage the retainers on each fuel line until each snaps into place.
 Pull on fuel lines lightly to confirm connection.